digiltd/oh-rtd-test/Wake-on-LAN-Binding-(WoL).md

 As a result, your lines in the items file might look like the following:

     Switch Network_OpenhabWebsite	"openHAB Web"	(Status, Network)	{ wol="192.168.1.255#00:1f:d0:93:f8:b7" }

+The item binding can be combined with an exec binding to be able to switch the system on and off.
+The example below works if openHAB is running on a windows host.

+`Switch networkPC "Computer" (network, gOGBuero) { wol="192.168.10.255#00-DE-AD-BE-EF-00", exec=">[OFF:shutdown -s -m \\\\192.168.10.23 -t 0 -f]" }`